nx-lr/protea/readme.md

 #### Macro Strings

-Macro strings are used to embed domain-specific languages directly into Trinity, and are functionally the same as tagged template literals.
+Macro strings are used to embed domain-specific languages directly into 3nity, and are functionally the same as tagged template literals.
 The construct `name"string"` or `name("string")`, denotes a macro call with a string as its own argument.

 A macro function is defined with the keyword `macro` rather than `fun`.
 The first argument of a `macro` contains a list of intermediate strings, the second being the interpolated values or placeholders, and the third being the formatting metadata.